-The key to research is in the word itself: literally, to re-search something.
+When searching for information on a research topic it is helpful to look at the word research itself: literally, to re-search something.
 A single search is never enough.
 Rather, the first search is like the first draft in a short story or painting or dance.
-You will build on it by revising and practicing.
+You will build on that first search by revising and practicing.

-Let’s take a look at how this works in practice, focusing on five easy pieces:
+Let’s take a look at how this works in practice, focusing on five easy steps:

 Identify Keywords: Look at your research question and identify main concepts or keywords in the question.

 Create a Search Statement: Combine keywords and phrases into a search statement.

 Search: Use this search statement to look for information.
 For this class you will enter the search statement into a library database.